revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

-Just in time (JIT) compiler provides compilation during the execution of the program at a run time before execution.
-In simple words, code gets compiled when it’s needed, not at the build time.
+Just in time (JIT) compiler provides compilation during the execution of the program at a run time before execution.In simple words, code gets compiled when it’s needed, not at the build time.

 </blockquote>
 </details>